psychometric data forensics

 3. Cizek, G., & Wollack, J. (2016).
 Handbook of Quantitative Methods for Detecting Cheating on Tests.

-In addition, there was the annual Conference on the Statistical Detection of Test Fraud, which recently changed its name to the Conference on Test Security.
+In addition, there was the annual Conference on the Statistical Detection of Test Fraud, which recently changed its name to the Conference on Test Security (COTS).
+Assessment Systems regularly participates in COTS, including in 2015, 2016, and 2017, to stay at the forefront of the latest strategies and technologies for preventing cheating in assessments.

 I’m excited about the advances being made, but one thing has always bugged me about this: the name, or lack thereof.
 There is no name that’s relatively accepted for the topic of statistical detection.
 Test Security is a good name for the broader topic, which also includes things like security policies for test centers.
 But not for the data side.
 You can see that the 2014 and 2016 books as well as the original conference title all have similarity, but don’t agree, which I think in part is because the names are too long and lack the modern marketing oomph.
 Just like the dreadful company names of the 1960s and 1970s… stuff like Consolidated International Business Logistics Incorporated.
 No wonder so many companies changed to acronyms in the 1980s.